remotes::install_github('sagesteppe/safeHavens')

 Note in this table ‘Comp.’ and ‘Envi.’ refer to computational and environmental complexity respectively, and range from low (L) through medium to high.

-PointBasedSample simply samples a grid of regularly
+PointBasedSample selects a set of regularly spaced

-many gaps in their distributions.
+without many gaps in their distributions.

 pbs <- PointBasedSample(x_buff, reps = 50, BS.reps = 333)